antonioastorino/json-deserializer-c/README.md

 ## How to build and test

-Build using
+Build and run using
 ```bash
 ./bin/run.sh
 ```

-Build and run tests using
+Build and run unit tests using
 ```bash
 ./bin/run.sh test
 ```